-In this post, I’ve reviewed the best termite killer that you can use in- and around your house.
-Luckily, the products are effective for both pre-and post-construction phases.
+Below I’ve reviewed the best termite killer for indoor and outdoor spaces.
+Luckily, the products are useful for both pre-and post-construction phases.

 The active ingredient in these termite stakes is an insect growth regulator (IGR) – exactly Hexaflumuron (0.50%), which damages the termite’s chitin production.

-The Spectracide Terminate “bait” has the “sulflurimid”, which is cellulose food that termites will eat to throw themselves to their death.
-In addition, the termites (remember they are foraging insects) will bring the sulflurimid back to their nests and poison the whole colony.
+The Spectracide Terminate “bait” has the “sulflurimid,” which is cellulose food that termites will eat to throw themselves to their death.
+Besides, the termites (remember they are foraging insects) will bring the sulflurimid back to their nests and poison the whole colony.

 Cons: Should be used with other termite control solutions.